iechevarria/reading-notes/2020/the-code-of-capital-pistor-2019.md

 - 105 - "Far from designing a perfect hedge, LTCM had made just a single bet"
 - 106 - "when it comes to debt markets, the mantra of free markets is flatly wrong ... private law too rests ultimately on state power"
 - 107 - "Debt, the private money that has fueled capitalism since its inception, is coded in law and ultimately relies on the state to back it up.
 States should realize this and keep the inflation of private money under control, because the more they bend to the will of private debt minters in boom times, the more they will be on the hook when it turns out that the economy cannot sustain the debt burden they created."
+- general - would love to see a similar treatment of landlording / real estate; the way this book examines law would lend a lot to that

 ## 5: enclosing nature's code
 - 114 - people defend patents on genes by saying without it there wouldn't be profit and therefore discovery; background of BRCA proves contrary - lots of govt + private foundations who invested resources